 Almost every person in Denmark heard about it.
 A-kasse.
 But what is it?
 Why would I become a member?
 And are there any options to choose from?
 Continue reading to find out all the basic information you need, in order to understand A-kasse.

 1. What is A-kasse?

-In Danish, it stands for arbejdsløshedskasse or otherwise unemployment insurance fund.
+In Danish, it stands for arbejdsløshedskasse or unemployment insurance fund.
 Thanks to this, people in Denmark can receive support during the time they are unemployed.

 The support is primarily financial and goes up to 2 years.
 During this period you receive financial benefits, so you can search for a job, without worrying too much about your bills.

-2. What are the requirements?
+2. What are the requirements to receive unemployment benefits?

 - You must be actively searching for a job and attend any job interviews you are invited to.

 3. A-kasse options

 A-kasses are companies which offer insurance against unemployment, while administrating Danish legislation.
 However, they are not all the same.
 In total, there are 24 options of A-kasse to choose from.

 At the core, they are all similar, but they differ in membership fees for their members, locations of their offices and most importantly in the focus on specific professions.
 Because of this, you can find A-kasses which are open to all, but also others which focus mainly on the business, engineering, social or other specific subjects.

 When looking for the right A-kasse, people usually focus on: